-If the student withdraws or is withdrawn by the College before the 90 percent date, as recorded on the academic calendar, the student will receive a grade of "W" for the class and will not receive credit for the course.
+If the student withdraws or is withdrawn by the College, the student will receive a grade of "W" for the class and will not receive credit for the course.
 The "W" grade will not be used to compute hours earned or to compute the student's grade point average.

-If the student withdraws or is withdrawn by the College before the 90 percent date, as recorded on the academic calendar, due to an emergency situation related to COVID-19 the student will receive a grade of "WE" for the class and will not receive credit for the course.
+If the student withdraws or is withdrawn by the College, due to an emergency situation related to COVID-19 the student will receive a grade of "WE" for the class and will not receive credit for the course.
 The "WE" grade will not be used to compute hours earned or to compute the student's grade point average.